cipher813/rl_continuous_control/README.md

 Contains functions to train in Unity and OpenAI environments, and to chart results.

 [agents](https://github.com/cipher813/rl_continuous_control/tree/master/scripts) folder
 Contains agent classes as specified policies.
-See [report.md](https://github.com/cipher813/rl_continuous_control/blob/master/report.md) for additional details on agent implementations.
+See the accompanying [Report](https://github.com/cipher813/rl_continuous_control/blob/master/report.md) for additional details on agent implementations.

 To train the agent, first open main.py in your favorite text editor (ie `nano main.py` or `vi main.py`).
 Make sure the path to the root repo folder is correct and that the proper environments and agents (policies) are selected.
 Then, in the command line run: